Today we are going to focus on social media Stories.

 The Story section of a social media app is most often displayed at the top of a screen with circular images displayed in a line with a colored circle surrounding them.
 Like this:

-How stories are used and interacted with can vary from platform to platform.
-So, let’s take a closer look at each of them in detail.
+Stories are available on a lot of social media networks.
+However, their features and usage vary from platform to platform.
+Let’s take a closer look at each of them in detail.

-Instagram is the current market leader with 500 million people using their Story feature every day.
-86.8% of their users post content there every day!
+Instagram is the current market leader with 500 million people using their Story feature everyday.
+That amounts to 70% of their total users.

-As you can see from the Chipotle example above, you can customize and create stories here in several different ways.
+From the Chipotle example above, you can customize and create stories here in different ways.

 Some of Instagram’s stand-out features are:

-All these features allow you to create a unique story, from scratch, and set you apart from your competitors and galvanize your audience.
+All these features allow you to create a unique story from scratch, setting you apart from your competitors.

 Snapchat offers lots of customization options, including: